A Liouville property for eternal solutions to a supercritical semilinear heat equation: Proofs of the main results

 If $u$ is sign definite, then this asymptotic behaviour forces it to be radially symmetric for $p$ in certain regimes.
 Indeed, assuming that $u$ is positive (without loss of generality) and that the last case in (\ref{eqlimes}) is true, this property can be deduced from the discussion in Subsection \ref{subsubRadialp1} at least when $p\in [p_c,\infty)\setminus [(N+1)/(N-3),N/(N-4))$.
 On the other hand, if the limit in (\ref{eqlimes}) is the trivial one, the radial symmetry property can still be shown by the method of moving planes (for any $p>1$, see \cite[Thm.
 2.6]{pacella}).

 If $u$ is sign changing, the aforementioned method cannot be applied.
-Nevertheless, we can assert that $u$ is identically equal to zero in the case of the trivial limit in (\ref{eqlimes}) under the slightly more restrictive assumption that it is bounded in absolute value by some positive radial steady state $\varphi_\beta$ with $\beta \in (0,\infty)$.
-This can be proven by sweeping from above directly in the equation for $u$ and $-u$ with the family of solutions $\varphi_\alpha$, $\alpha \in (0,\beta]$.
+Nevertheless, we can assert that $u$ is identically equal to zero in the case of the trivial limit in (\ref{eqlimes}) as in \cite[pg.
+553]{farina22}.
 One may ask whether the radial symmetry of $u$ is still true in the other cases of (\ref{eqlimes}).
 This question is at present far from being solved. \end{rem}

 \textbf{Acknowledgments.} The author gratefully acknowledges that his motivation for the connection with mean curvature flow in Subsection \ref{subsecOpen} came from an open discussion of Prof. Cabr\'{e} with Prof. del Pino during the course of the latter in the summer school JISD2018.
 He wishes to express his thanks to Prof. Pol\'{a}\v{c}ik for bringing to his attention the papers \cite{filaYana} and \cite{polacikQui}, following the first version of the current work.
 Lastly, the author is indebted to IACM of FORTH, where this paper was written, for the hospitality.
 This work has received funding from the Hellenic Foundation for Research and Innovation (HFRI) and the General Secretariat for Research and Technology (GSRT), under grant agreement No 1889.